Cairnstew/docker-ssh/README.md

 - **SSH Connection Issues**:
   - Ensure your SSH public key is correctly set in the `.env` file.
   - Verify the SSH port (`8999`) is not blocked by a firewall.
-  - Check container logs: `docker logs gym-dev`.
+  - Check container logs: `docker logs docker-ssh`.
 - **GPU Issues**:
   - Confirm NVIDIA Container Toolkit is installed and configured.
   - Ensure `nvidia.com/gpu=all` is supported by your system.